nitro41992/CS644/MidtermReview.md

 		- Mitigation with graph models
 - HBase
 	- Structure: Stored in tables with rows, similar to RDBMS
-	- Colimns are grouped into families
+	- Columns are grouped into families
 	- Family features
 		- Compression
 		- In-memory option
 		- Stored together in a file called HFile/StoreFile
-	- Bad for RDBMS data retreival
+	- Bad for RDBMS data retrieval
 	- Distributed management architecture HBase
 		- Table is divided into regions (Region Server)
 			- Region size: 10 to 1000 regions